aholachek/bundle-wizard/README.md

 # 🧙‍♂️ sourcemap-wizard

-This small command line utility is build on top of [source-map-explorer](https://github.com/danvk/source-map-explorer) to help you easily create visualizations of the bundles fetched for any specific entry point of an app.
+This small command line utility is built on top of [source-map-explorer](https://github.com/danvk/source-map-explorer) to help you easily create visualizations of the bundles fetched for any specific entry point of an app.

 ## Example